ucberkeley/sis-qa-test-auto/README.md

     }
     ```

-1. Run `run.sh` (may required sudo.
-If using external test directory, run as `sudo -E ./run.sh` to
+1. Run the Test Framework service with `./qata start` (may required sudo.
+If using external test
-pass in environment variables).
-The first run will take longer since the docker container will be
+directory, run as `sudo -E ./run.sh` to pass in environment variables).
+The first run will take
-downloaded and then run.
+longer since the docker container will be downloaded and then run.
+1. When required, stop the service with `./qata stop`, or restart with `./qata restart`

 ### Additional notes
 1. Keep docker/sis-qa-test-auto/Gemfile (and docker/sis-qa-test-auto/Gemfile.lock) in sync with